Configure synchronization with a Web server

 Before you start

-Synchronization with servers, uploading, downloading, and managing files on them are provided via the Remote Hosts Access bundled plugin, which is by default enabled.
+Synchronization with servers, uploading, downloading, and managing files on them are provided via the FTP/SFTP Connectivity bundled plugin, which is by default enabled.
 If the plugin is disabled, activate it in the Plugins page of the Settings dialog.
-For details, see Managing plugins.
+For details, see Manage plugins.

 Server access configuration